Demexis/Unity-Buffs/README.md

   </tr>
 </table>

 A simple implementation of a buff-system for use in scripts.
+Its advantage is that you can use any C#-types as the buff value and value-processors.

 In addition to the default processors for the buff values, you can create your own implementations.